-Test the webcam and see if the uninstalling and re-install fixed the problem.
+Test the webcam and see if the uninstall and reinstall process fixed the problem.
 If the problem persists, you can also try the following.

-- Download the install the latest drivers for the webcam from the manufacturer's website.
+- Download and install the latest drivers for the webcam from the manufacturer's website.

 - After installing the latest drivers, restart the computer.

 Test the webcam again and see if installing the latest drivers resolved the problem.
 If the problem persists, continue to the next section.

 Connect to another computer

 The computer may not be recognizing the webcam due to an issue with the operating system.
 If possible, connect your webcam to another computer and see if it works.
 If the webcam works on another computer, the issue is related to the operating system on your computer or the computer's USB ports.

 If the webcam does work on another computer, continue to the next section.
 If the webcam does not work on another computer, skip to the last troubleshooting section.

 If the webcam stopped working recently, you might be able to activate a Windows restore point to fix the problem.
 Click the link below for instructions on activating a restore point on your computer.